Carl0s2/slapdash/README.md

 I tried to create the Entity types as if they were going to be used in a normalised data base.

+I didn't focus too much on validation or security for this project, mainly just to save time.

 ### Stretch goals

 ### Ensure that this game works with and without javascript